 2. The rise and success

 Within years, MIT established itself as a leading institution in physical sciences and engineering.
-MIT became famous for its research based education, especially in computers.
-It played a vital role in developing the radar technology which turned the tide of the 2nd World War in the favour of Allied forces.
+MIT became famous for its research-based education, especially in computers.
+It played a vital role in developing the radar technology which turned the tide of the 2nd World War in the favor of Allied forces.
 Currently, it conducts cutting edge research on digital computing and networking.